 Students of color and students from low-income families have been overlooked and underserved for far too long.
 If anything, they deserve more access to school counselors than their peers — not the same, and certainly not less.
 And yet, the schools serving the most students of color or the most students from low-income families are shortchanged when it comes to school counselors.

 The following resources can help you learn more about a day in the life of a school counselor.

-To start, you can encourage your students to thank their school counselors upon seeing them in the hallway or visiting their office.
+You can encourage your students to thank their school counselors, whether it's upon seeing them in the hallway, visiting their office, or just sending them a nice email.
 Teachers can also decorate their doors with signs expressing gratitude for the work school counselors do and the difference they make in students’ lives.

 On its website, ASCA offers a wide range of resources to celebrate National School Counseling Week with your students.
 There, you can find certificates of appreciation that students can give to school counselors, sample morning announcements to acknowledge this week, posters for students, and more.